 Time Signatures

-For instance, a 4/4 time signature, also known as common time, signifies that there are four beats in a measure, and a quarter note gets one beat.
+For example, a so called “4/4″ time signature, which is also known as common time, signifies that there are four beats in a single measure.
+Quite simple, easn’t it?

 Additional Symbols